Di-lemma/SubFxOnEx/README.md

 > This pipeline is built for recall‑constrained information extraction.
 It prefers to omit a tag rather than guess, and it validates every output against a strict controlled vocabulary and dose table.

+## A good tag should answer:

+> # What exact wording in the report would justify this tag?

 ---

 ## Features